-A laser is a highly focused beam of light that can be used during surgery to cut or destroy tissue.
+A laser is a highly focused beam of light that is used to cut or destroy tissue during a medical procedure.
 Laser light cleans (sterilizes) and seals as it cuts tissue, which reduces bleeding, pain, and healing time.

 Author: Healthwise Staff

-Medical Review: Sarah Marshall, MD - Family Medicine & Thomas M. Bailey, MD - Family Medicine & Kirtly Jones, MD - Obstetrics and Gynecology
+Medical Review: Kathleen Romito, MD - Family Medicine & Donald Sproule, MDCM, CCFP - Family Medicine & Amy McMichael, MD - Dermatology

 Public health alerts include information about outbreaks, advisories and product recalls.
 Click on the links below to read the most recent alerts, or visit our Public Health Alerts web page.

 If you are looking for health services in your community, you can use our directory to FIND hospitals, clinics, and other resources.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 If you or someone in your care has chest pains, difficulty breathing, or severe bleeding, it could be life-threatening.
 Call 9-1-1 or the local emergency number immediately.
 If you are concerned about a possible poisoning or exposure to a toxic substance, call Poison Control now at 1-800-567-8911.